uprtdev/memory-pressure/README.md

 ### Allocator
 Allocator is used for allocating (^_^) new memory block every second.
 Because 'overcommit memory' feature is enabled by default on modern Linux systems, allocator also fills one byte in every memory page with a random value to force the system memory allocator to allocate the memory page (TODO: rewrite this paragraph in a human-readable style :) )

-The default block size is 128 megabytes, it can also be specified as a first command-line argument.
+The default block size is 128 megabytes, it can also be specified as a command-line argument.

 In case if 'block size' value is set to 0, 'memory-pressure' binary will not initialize and start the allocator module at all and will work simply in passive mode.